Maxstoke Priory

-Maxstoke Priory was an Augustinian priory in Warwickshire, England.
+Maxstoke Priory was an Augustinian priory in Maxstoke, Warwickshire, England.
 The substantial remains are on Historic England's Heritage at Risk Register due to their poor condition.

 History of the Priory

 In 1330 Sir William de Clinton, later Earl of Huntingdon, bought the advowson of Maxstoke parish church.
 It was his intention to found a large chantry or college of priests.
 A warden and five secular priests were appointed.
 In October 1331. £20 in land and rents together with the advowson of the church was used to found the chantry.
 In the following year a further five acres of land were added to the endowment.
 By 1336 Sir William had changed his intentions and decided to turn the college into a priory for Augustinian monks.
 The licence for this was obtained on 24 September 1336 but the actual charter of foundation is dated 10 March 1337.
 In 1336 Bishop Northburgh approved the appropriation of the churches of Long Itchington and Maxstoke to the fledgling priory.
 In 1340 Sir William was granted a licence to alienate in mortmain to the priory the advowson of Tanworth.
 This was granted to William by the priory at Kenilworth.

 Building work proceeded slowly and it was not until 8 July 1342 that the buildings were sufficiently advanced to be consecrated.
 The priory was dedicated to the Holy Trinity, the Blessed Virgin, St. Michael and All Saints.
 In 1343 William de Clinton was successful in a petition to appropriate the nearby church of Shustoke to the fledgling priory.
 Also in this year the manor of Shustoke, together with the advowson of the church and chapel at Bentley, were obtained from Lord John Mowbray.
 These were soon exchanged, by Lord John de Clinton, for the ancient moated manor of Maxstoke together with its adjacent park.
 The manor house was converted to barns but the moat was maintained to turn a water mill.
 Two years later the nearby church of Fillongley followed suit.
 In 1344 Pope Clement VI confirmed the foundation.
 The following year saw a papal mandate sent to the Bishop of Lichfield for the appropriation to the priory of the church of Fillongley.
 It took a further papal confirmation in 1347 to secure the appropriation.
 Two years later, in 1349, Clement VI confirmed the appropriation of Yardley church.
 Further endowments followed including the church and advowson of Aston Cantlow (the prior and convent of Studley releasing all their rights).
 Aston Cantlow was to prove a troublesome and costly acquisition.